JGarza189/genome-utilities/README.md

 ## Online Resources

 [R for Data Science (2e)](https://r4ds.hadley.nz/) - A resource for learning R programming through hands-on examples and exercises.
+[Software Carpentry: Intro to Shell](https://swcarpentry.github.io/shell-novice/) - A introduction to using the shell for managing files and automating tasks.